Using Feral Cats For Do It Yourself Pest Control

 Using cats as a form of do it yourself pest control

-In some cities like Chicago a few residents have taken do-it-yourself pest control to a whole new level, and have introduced feral cats into the mix as a form of natural pest control.
-It’s thought that by adding in a natural predator into the environment, they can help to keep rodent issues in check.
+In some cities like Chicago, a few residents have taken do-it-yourself pest control to a whole new level.
+They’ve introduced feral cats into the mix as a form of natural pest control.
+The idea is that by adding a natural predator into the environment, they can help to keep rodents in check.

-This can certainly work to thin out some of the rodent numbers, but it does introduce more maintenance and clean up problems.
+This can certainly work to thin out some of the rodent numbers.
+However, it also introduces more maintenance and clean up problems.
 For one thing, these wild cats do need to be trained to stay in your yard, which there isn’t really any guarantee that will work.

 Also, when they do kill rodents in your yard, they don’t always eat them so you may end up with a bunch of dead rodents all over your yard from feral cats sport hunting.
 You will also need to set up a litter box and outdoor shelter for them to stay during the colder winter months, which you then would have to up keep and clean up as well.
 The biggest kicker may be the fact that feral cats also like to make more cats which then can become a pest of its own; just ask Australia.

 So if adopting 3 or 4 cats isn’t something you would want to do normally, it really shouldn’t be something you should do as part of your do-it-yourself pest control program either.
 If it makes sense as part of your lifestyle, then by all means you can try out putting cats in your yard, but for the most part we recommend reaching out to a pest control service to help take care of rodent issues.